em2898.epiquest.co.uk

 EpiQuest-B

-EpiQuest-B is a program that predicts the relative antigenicity of linear B-cell epitopes independently of domain accessibility on the surface of the folded mature protein.
-The program evaluates the relative potential of the protein sequences to elicit humoral immune response based on the composition and relative positioning of the amino acids in sequence.
+EpiQuest-B is a program designed to predict the relative antigenicity of linear B-cell epitopes, regardless of domain accessibility on the surface of the folded mature protein.
+This program assesses the protein sequences' relative potential to stimulate humoral immune responses based on the composition and relative positioning of amino acids within the sequence.

 EPIQUEST-AB 2020.png